threatjammer/markdown-docs/error-index.md

 ---
 title: 'List of handled errors in the Report and User API'
-excerpt: 'This list covers all the handled errors when using the different API available.'
+excerpt: 'This list covers all the handled errors when using the different API available, in alphabetical order.'
 coverImage: ''
 created: '2021-01-12'
 updated: '2021-01-12'